LukeWood/hugo-LukeWood.github.io/content/posts/refactor_bulletz.md

 Originally the frontend was written using a generic [Object Oriented model](https://www.webopedia.com/TERM/O/object_oriented_programming_OOP.html).
 This led to a great deal of technical debt, complicated UI interactions, and overall confusing code.

 I rewrote the frontend over the course of a single evening to use an event driven model and the results were fantastic.
+The library used for the refactor was [tiny-pubsub](https://github.com/LukeWood/tiny-pubsub).

 {{< figure class="bordered-figure" width="512px" alt="screenshot of bulletz.io being played" src="/img/posts/bulletz/bulletz.png" title="A screenshot of bulletz.io" >}}